View > Extensions > Vegasaur > Timeline > Markers

 - Tab Separated Values: TSV is a simple text format, similar to CSV.
 You can easily prepare closed captions in any text editor and import them to a timeline.

-- Text File: This is very powerful feature.
+- Custom Format (text-based): This is very powerful feature.
 It allows exporting markers or regions to a file of any text-based format.
 The contents of the exported file can be specified, by using special text labels (also known as macros).
 When exported, macros will be replaced by actual data.
 Vegasaur comes with a set of predefined presets that can be used as the basis for creating custom formats.
 In addition to the contents, file encoding (Default or UTF) and the file extension can be specified.
 And the best part is that all this information can be saved as a preset!

 These functions will perform a variety of editing tasks and, in some cases, can be extremely helpful, saving substantial time and effort.